SkSadaf/GNV-Event-Tracker/Frontpage-README.md

 ### Cypress e2e tests
 1. cd Frontend
 2. npx cypress open
-3. Go to the e2e testing upon cypress window opening
+3. Go to the e2e testing upon cypress window opening, select any of the browser options among the ones that are displayed.
 4. Click on the test you want to run

 ## Backend server